Eugene V. Debs: Sedition conviction and appeal to U.S. Supreme Court

+1920 presidential run

 Debs ran for president in the 1920 election while imprisoned in the Atlanta Federal Penitentiary.
-He received 919,799 votes (3.4 percent), slightly less than he had won in 1912, when he received 6 percent, the highest number of votes for a Socialist Party presidential candidate in the United States.
+Campaign pins reading "For President: Convict No. 9653" accompanied his campaign.
+He received 914,191 votes (3.4 percent), a smaller percentage than he had won in 1912, when he received 6 percent, the highest number of votes for a Socialist Party presidential candidate in the United States.
 During his time in prison, Debs wrote a series of columns deeply critical of the prison system.
 They appeared in sanitized form in the Bell Syndicate and were published in his only book, Walls and Bars, with several added chapters.
 It was published posthumously.

 In March 1919, President Wilson asked Attorney General A. Mitchell Palmer for his opinion on clemency, offering his own: "I doubt the wisdom and public effect of such an action."
 Palmer generally favored releasing people convicted under the wartime security acts, but when he consulted with Debs's prosecutors – even those with records as defenders of civil liberties – they assured him that Debs's conviction was correct and his sentence appropriate.
 The President and his Attorney General both believed that public opinion opposed clemency and that releasing Debs could strengthen Wilson's opponents in the debate over the ratification of the peace treaty.
 Palmer proposed clemency in August and October 1920 without success.
 At one point, Wilson wrote: "While the flower of American youth was pouring out its blood to vindicate the cause of civilization, this man, Debs, stood behind the lines sniping, attacking, and denouncing them. ...
 This man was a traitor to his country and he will never be pardoned during my administration."
 In January 1921, Palmer, citing Debs's deteriorating health, proposed to Wilson that Debs receive a presidential pardon freeing him on February 12, Lincoln's birthday.
 Wilson returned the paperwork after writing "Denied" across it.

+In March 1921, soon after the inauguration of President Warren G. Harding, Debs met Harding's Attorney General Harry Daugherty, but was returned to jail afterwards.

-On December 23, 1921, President Warren G. Harding commuted Debs's sentence to time served, effective Christmas Day.
+On December 23, 1921, President Harding commuted Debs's sentence to time served, effective Christmas Day.
 He did not issue a pardon.
 A White House statement summarized the administration's view of Debs's case:

 There is no question of his guilt. ...
 He was by no means, however, as rabid and outspoken in his expressions as many others, and but for his prominence and the resulting far-reaching effect of his words, very probably might not have received the sentence he did.
 He is an old man, not strong physically.
 He is a man of much personal charm and impressive personality, which qualifications make him a dangerous man calculated to mislead the unthinking and affording excuse for those with criminal intent.